Another ex-staffer claims Rep. Conyers 'inappropriately touched' her

 New allegations against Rep. John Conyers emerged late Monday with a former staffer accusing the congressman of sexual harassment in an affidavit released by a lawyer.

-Conyers, the longest serving member of Congress, is facing calls from lawmakers, including House Minority Leader Nancy Pelosi, to resign following previous allegations of misconduct.
+Conyers, the longest serving member of Congress, announced Tuesday that he was resigning, effective immediately, had faced calls from lawmakers, including House Minority Leader Nancy Pelosi, to quit following previous allegations of misconduct.

 In the document released by lawyer Lisa Bloom, former staffer Elisa Grubbs said she worked in Conyers’ office from approximately 2001 to 2013.
 She claimed that the congressman "inappropriately touched" her during her time there.
 Grubbs also said she witnessed Conyers touching other women in the office.